-BME 101-0 Introduction to Biomedical Engineering (0 units) Faculty, students, and guests present various topics introducing the field of biomedical engineering: different tracks within the major, possible career and research opportunities, and ethics.
+BME 101-0 Introduction to Biomedical Engineering (0 units)

+Faculty, students, and guests present various topics introducing the field of biomedical engineering: different tracks within the program of study, possible career and research opportunities, and ethics.

 BME 220-0 Introduction to Biomedical Statistics Basic statistical concepts presented with emphasis on their relevance to biological and medical investigations.